blockchainofthings/Catenis-API-Docs/source/includes/notifications.md

 <ul class="parameterList">
   <li>`eventName`: The name of the notification event for which a notification channel should be open.</li>
 </ul>

+### WebSocket subprotocol

+`notify.catenis.io`

 ### Authentication

-The following steps should be taken in order to successfully authenticate the virtual device when opening a WebSocket notification channel:
+The following steps should be taken in order to successfully authenticate the virtual device when establishing a WebSocket connection to open the notification channel:

 > Sample authenticated dummy WebSocket notification request: